-As of July 2016 Sprayway. have been awarded ‘Leader Status’ by Fair Wear Foundation, the highest of their performance benchmarking categories.
+As of May 2019 Sprayway have been awarded "Leader Status" by Fair Wear Foundation, the highest of their performance benchmarking categories, for a third year running.

 FWF has over 90 member brands with representation in 11 production countries in Asia, Europe and Africa and keeps detailed track of progress made by all the partners it works with.